 Knowing where the continued research of Breshears and Miles was likely to take them, from the moment I was told that I had discovered a new hermeneutic I knew there was little chance that I would be allowed to write my master’s thesis on my discovery.
 My prognostication turned out to be correct.
 Six months after being praised and awarded for making a breathtaking discovery, I was casually approached by Dr. Breshears in a crowded hallway, and, without explanation, quietly informed that I would have to choose another topic for my thesis.
 I wasn’t surprised or upset, only thankful.
 I had gotten far more from my time at Western than what I could have possibly hoped for.

 Though nothing was ever put in writing, I had an unqualified affirmation from two credible scholars at a leading evangelical seminary that the 46 grain, wine, and oil sequences were a code, a product of intelligence and intent.
 It was a historic and memorable occasion.
-While it may not impress skeptics, my experience with Dr. Breshears and Dr. Miles at Western Seminary convinced me that the Newton Bible Code is real.
+While it may not impress skeptics, my experience with Dr. Breshears and Dr. Miles at Western Seminary convinced me that the Sagan Signal is real.
 With the posting of this manuscript on the web, I urge professors Breshears and Miles to take full ownership of their historic decision, and encourage them to share with the world the groundbreaking research that went into their conclusion.

 These two theologians can be justifiably proud of the fact that they had the courage to step outside the box and consider bold new possibilities, when many theologians and seminaries would have turned me away.
 Their willingness to engage a controversial hypothesis, advanced by a man who had resigned from the ministry, is commendable.
 It is an admission that, even today, in the 21st century, there are treasures in the Bible still waiting to be uncovered.